alibaba-damo-academy/Inferix/Installation.md

 # Create a virtual environment (this will create a .venv folder at current project)
 uv venv -p python3.11
 source .venv/bin/activate
+# Ensure a project-local pip is used.
+uv pip install pip setuptools wheel

+# Before you start, you can optionally configure a pip source for faster downloads (especially for users in China):
+# pip config set global.index-url https://mirrors.aliyun.com/pypi/simple
+# pip config set install.trusted-host mirrors.aliyun.com

 # Install Inferix in editable mode
 pip install -e .